Aarhus University Seal

 As a course participant, you are asked to take part in evaluating all courses.
 You will receive a link to an electronic evaluation (anonymous) on the last day of the course.

-Course diploma
+Course attendance and diploma

 Courses taken during research year